xBott/Breeze/README.md

 ## So far working on
 1. Better minecraft integration
-2. Auto-Loadable objects
+2. Annotation based resource system
-3. Better configuration system (basic configurations, tree configurations)
+3. Better configuration system (using resource system)
-4. Event system
+4. Event system (base is done, one-time events need to be done)
-5. Scripting

 ## Future Plans
-1. Dependency resolving on the level of modules: evaluating the order of module loading.
-Dependencies list in @ModuleInfo
 2. Cycle-Dependency logging
 3. **breeze-data** - centralized data base management with support of multiple data bases and other infrastructure stuff like MySql, PostgresDB, MongoDB, Neo4j, Redis and so.